Burr Mansion (San Francisco): History

 The Burr Mansion was designed by architect Edmund M. Wharf as an Italianate-style house, with a French Second Empire-style mansard roof.
 The house is three-story tall wood construction with a brick foundation and basement.
-It was commissioned as a wedding gift for his son Edmond Coffin Burr (1846–1927) and his fiancé, Anna Barnard (1847–1920), and was built between 1875 and 1878 on a 12,535 square foot lot.
+It was commissioned for Ephraim W. Burr as a wedding gift for his son Edmond Coffin Burr (1846–1927) and his fiancé, Anna Barnard (1847–1920), and was built between 1875 and 1878 on a 12,535 square foot lot.
 The Burr Mansion sits on one of the largest parcels of land in the city, which has a cottage and garden.
 Burr's daughter Alice (1883–1968) exclusively used the garden cottage.

 The mansion served as the Humanistic Psychology Institute (later known as Saybrook University) starting from 1970/1971.
 The house was restored and renovated from 2000 to 2003 by the English firm Smallbone.
 In 2009, the property featured a wine cellar, a media room, and exercise room.

-In 2022, the house was placed for sale on the real estate market for $12.9 million USD, with a 7,077 square foot interior with 6-bedrooms and 4.5-bathrooms.
+In 2022, the house was placed for sale on the real estate market for US$12.9 million, with a 7,077 square foot interior with 6-bedrooms and 4.5-bathrooms.
+It later sold in December 2024 for $10.175 million.